Choosing a Quality Syringe Pump for Your Lab: What Really Matters

 5. Versatility and Configurability

 A pump should grow with your research.
-Wide syringe size support, dual-drive or multi-channel options, programmable flow profiles, and compatibility with microfluidics chips, bioreactors, dosing setups, and more all help protect your investment as your experiments evolve.
+Wide syringe size support, dual-drive or multi-channel options, programmable flow profiles, and compatibility with microfluidics chips, bioreactors and dosing setups all protect the investment as the experiments change.
+Check the smallest and the largest syringe the pump takes, because that range is usually where one model in a family stops and the next begins.

 6. Reliability, Serviceability, and Longevity